 If you use resources from non-licensed sources, then you must determine whether the use is "Fair Use", or, whether a copyright compliance fee must be paid to the owner of the intellectual content.
 "Fair Use" usually just covers the educators first use of someone else's intellectual content, so that won't work for a resource you use semester after semester.
-Use the [Copyright Clearance Center] to request permission under the GRCC Annual License.
+Use the [Copyright Clearance Center] to request permission under the GRCC Annual License to RightFind Academic.

-Search for permission to photocopy or share content electronically at CCC's Annual License - Academic.
+Search for permission to photocopy or share content electronically at Copyright Clearance Center [RightFind Academic].
 Bookmark this page.

-If the Publication Title does not appear in the CCC results, then it is NOT covered under the Annual License.
-Click the [Can't find the publication you're looking for?] link and follow the screen prompts.
-Permissions for each title will be different, and may take as much as 6 months to get permission.
+- If the Publication Title does not appear in the RightFind results, then it is NOT covered under the Annual License.

-The classroom instructor is responsible for requesting permission and paying for copyright fees not covered by the College's Annual License with CCC.
-Speak with your departmental chair before incurring any copyright charges that may not be reimbursed.
+- The classroom instructor is responsible for requesting permission and paying for copyright fees not covered by the Library's Annual License.
+Speak with your department chair before incurring any copyright charges that may not be reimbursed.

-For assistance in citation verification, or help in determining the copyright owner, contact your liaison librarian in the Library and Learning Commons.
+- For assistance in citation verification, or help in determining the copyright owner, contact your liaison librarian.